 When asked about the limitations with their current facilities, the theme of affordability was the most discussed topic amongst respondents.
 Property taxes, energy consumption, and rent or purchase cost were at the top of the list, with road access and traffic management also cited as major limitations.
-One respondent mentioned the vacancy rate in the mall as an issue, while others said zoning, access to utilities, availability of land, and access to loading/unloading areas as a barrier for their business.
-Access to functioning internet was mentioned throughout the survey results as a limiting factor for businesses in New Minas.
+One respondent mentioned the vacancy rate in the mall as an issue, while others said zoning, access to utilities, availability of land, and access to loading/ unloading areas as a barrier for their business.
+Access to functioning internet was mentioned throughout the survey results as a limiting factor for businesses in New Minas employed at their business (Q2, Business Survey).